FA 101

 The following items may affect your refund date:

-• Establishing attendance: You will not receive your financial aid for a class until you have established attendance.
+• Establishing active participation: You will not receive your financial aid for a class until you have actively

 • For example, you are enrolled in 6 credit hours for a semester – 3 credit hours for a 1st 8-week class and 3 credit hours for a 2nd 8-week class.
-If you are a Pell Grant recipient, you will receive a ¼ time Pell Grant for the 1st 8-weeks, and, after you establish attendance in your 2nd 8-week class, you will receive another ¼ time Pell grant.
-These two disbursements equal a ½ time Pell Grant.
+If you are a Pell Grant recipient, you will receive Pell Grant for the 3 hours in the 1st 8-weeks, and, after you establish active participation in your 2nd 8-week class, you will receive another Pell grant disbursement for the remaining 3 hours.
+These two disbursements equal a Pell Grant disbursement for 6 hours.

 • One semester loans: If your loan is for one semester only (fall only, spring only, or summer only), your loan will be disbursed to you in two disbursements.
-You must be reported as attending at least 6 credit hours before you receive your second loan disbursement.
+You must be reported as actively participating in at least 6 credit hours before you receive your second loan disbursement.

 Financial aid is limited during the summer semester.
-You must be making satisfactory academic progress and meet all other financial aid requirements to receive summer aid.
-If you have already graduated, will graduate in May, or are a Guest Student for summer, you are not eligible to receive summer financial aid at EICC.
+You must be making Satisfactory Academic Progress and meet all other financial aid requirements to receive summer aid.
+If you have already graduated, will graduate in May, or are a Guest Student for the summer, you are not eligible to receive summer financial aid at EICC.

-Student loans are available during the summer semester if you are enrolled in at least 6 credit hours, and you have not borrowed the annual loan maximum for the academic year.
+Federal Direct Loans are available during the summer semester if you are enrolled in at least 6 credit hours, and you have not borrowed the annual loan maximum for the academic year.
 Please visit eicc.edu/directloan for maximum loan amounts.
 Summer loans are always processed separately from fall and spring loans.
-If you choose to borrow during the summer, you should Request a New Loan in Financial Aid Self-
+If you choose to borrow during the summer, you should Request a New Loan in Financial Aid Self-Service.

 Some awards have minimum enrollment requirements:

-• Iowa Kibbie Grant and Gear-Up Scholarship recipients must be enrolled in at least 3 credits hours.
+• Iowa Kibbie Grant recipients must be enrolled in at least 3 credits hours.

 Don't see what you need?